shawnstrickland/salesforce-s3-sync/README.md

+# S3 Salesforce Synch
+An example application that utilizes SalesforceDX with AWS CDK and AppFlow to create easy event-driven communications between Salesforce and S3

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.